megamaydaa/subliminal-relations/src/pages/index.md

 ## Relational Embodiment Coaching

-In Relational Embodiment Coaching I offer myself as a mirror for working through the inner and outter relationships that make you you.
-We collaborate to uncover what you're longing for and what gets in the way.
-In the process you will make contact with and learn from the interpersonal, social and environmental relations that have shaped you, and rediscover your agency to shape them back.
+In Relational Embodiment Coaching we work together to uncover what you're longing for and move through what gets in the way.
+Cultivating presence with the body is a process that can be joyful, surprising, sorrowful, and integrative.
+Ultimately, it is a process of re-connection to a sense of inherent belonging with life.

 I incorporate modalities that help restore the balance between relationship and agency.
-These include the Neuroaffective Relational Model (NARM) for working with relational trauma, Inner Relationship Focusing, generative somatics embodiment coaching, and trauma informed peer support.
-I come with the wisdom of my own lived experience of madness and view the work as a co-learning process with you at the center and me as a companion.
+These include the Neuroaffective Relational Model (NARM) for working with relational trauma, Inner Relationship Focusing, generative somatics embodiment coaching, and Intentional Peer Support.
+I come with the wisdom of my own lived experience of madness and practice a non-pathologizing approach to mental health.
 I am being mentored by Dr. Rae Johnson.

 Sessions are sliding scale 40-75 for 60 minutes